 In January 2019, Title Agency Holdco, LLC, a wholly owned subsidiary of Old Doma, as borrower, and Old Doma, as guarantor, entered into a loan agreement with North American Title Group, LLC, which is now known as Lennar Title Group, LLC ("Lennar Title"), a subsidiary of Lennar, in connection with the NATIC Transaction (the "Loan Agreement").
 The Loan Agreement provided for an \$87.0 million loan facility (the "Loan").
 The Loan accrued interest at the LIBOR one-month rate, plus a fixed rate of 5% per annum.
 During the year ended December 31, 2020, \$6.5 million of interest was treated as paid-in-kind and added to the principal balance.
 Principal payments on the Loan of \$28.4 million were made during the year ended December 31, 2020.
 As of January 29, 2021, Old Doma prepaid all amounts outstanding and owed under the Loan, including approximately \$65.5 million in aggregate principal amount outstanding and accrued interest.
 Lennar Title became at the time of the NATIC Transaction the beneficial owner of more than 5% of Old Doma capital stock.
-Eric Feder, who was a member of Old Doma's board of directors following the consummation of the Business Combination, are also affiliates of Lennar Title and LENX ST Investors.
+Eric Feder, who was a member of Old Doma's board of directors until his resignation in March 2021, and Stuart Miller, who was a member of Old Doma's board of directors following the consummation of the Business Combination, are also affiliates of Lennar Title and LENX ST Investors.